UBank deceased estates are managed centrally by the NAB Bereavement Support team.

 Step 4 – We finalise the Estate.
-Once we receive all the required documents, we’ll close the relevant deposit account(s) and transfer any funds as per your instructions.
+Once we receive all the required documents, we’ll close the relevant deposit account(s) and transfer any funds as per the estate representative's instructions.
 With home loans, if you’re planning on refinancing the loan to add or remove a borrower, let us know and we’ll help with the changes.

 Keep in mind, with joint home loans, you’ll continue to receive statements and any correspondence addressed to yourself and the deceased customer’s Estate, unless you refinance to a single borrower loan.

-To finalise the Estate, we will ask for the Deceased Estate form to be completed by the Authorised Representative (e.g. an Executor, Next of Kin or Solicitor) and sent to us along with certified copies of certain documents, which are outlined in the form.
+To finalise the Estate, we will ask for the Deceased Estate form below to be completed by the Estate Representative (e.g. an Executor, Solicitor) and sent along with certified copies of required documents (which may be verified) to email@example.com.

 In instances where no Will exists, let us know by emailing firstname.lastname@example.org and we’ll explain next steps.